 Dollars and Sense

-The real determination of whether the cloud is the right choice for your business ultimately lies on the brutal honesty of the balance sheet.
+The real determination of whether the cloud is the right choice for your business ultimately lies on the balance sheet.
 However, when it comes time for a budget discussion, a straight-out comparison between the cost of existing infrastructure vs. the cost of the migration + the relevant cloud subscription is not enough.